Policy Details Page

 Grade Reporting in Grades Kindergarten through Five

 Formal academic progress reports, or report cards, shall be issued for kindergarten through fifth-grade students three times each year.
-The exact dates for the first and second reports shall be determined by the school.
+The exact dates for the first and second reports shall be determined by the District.
 The first report card shall be issued approximately the 45th school day after the start of the school year.
 The second report card shall be issued approximately fourteen weeks (70 school days) later.
-The final report card shall be issued at the end of the
+The final report card shall be issued at the end of the school year.

 Grade Reporting in Grades Six through Twelve

 Report cards for students in middle and high schools shall be issued at the end of each semester.
-Progress reports shall be issued on a six or nine-week basis.
+Progress reports shall be issued on a six- or nine-week basis.

 The following grade marks are used to communicate student progress:

 A grade mark of ‘W’ is used for students who withdraw from a class after earning a mark on a progress report, but prior to earning a final mark of A through E or P/F. A grade mark of ‘NC’ is used for special circumstances where credit is not granted, including, but not limited to, audit, incomplete, and culminating project activities.
-Occasionally a grade mark of “*” may appear on reports cards and progress reports, indicating a processing error has occurred.

 High and Middle School Grade Marks and Grade Point Average